 To find more background information about the educational system of Hong Kong, try these tips for searching the library catalog:

 Here are some keywords that may be useful in your search:

 There are many library resources that provide background information on educational issues in Hong Kong.
-Try these articles available through the library's collections.
-The first article is available in print in the Social Sciences, Health, and Education Library's reference collection, and the second is available online.
+Try the article, "China, people's Republic of.", available through the library's collections.
+The first article is available in print in the Social Sciences, Health, and Education Library's reference book:

 Online publications from the OECD and UNESCO may also provide useful information: